 Purplefish Agency is a creative communications agency with purpose, delivering pervasive communications that drives your business and evolves with you.
 Account manager Mallika Jhaveri gives us an insight to the changes in their company since becoming B Corp certified:

-‘Since becoming a B Corp, we’ve adopted an approach of continuous improvement when it comes the social and environmental impact of our work.
-Meeting monthly for a team lunch focused on our progress against B Corp goals, we use the B Corp framework to help inform business decisions and focus the activity we give back to our community.’
+“Since becoming a B Corp, we’ve embraced continuous improvement in our social and environmental impact.
+We hold monthly team lunches to review our progress against B Corp goals.
+Using the B Corp framework, we inform business decisions and focus our community activities.”

-‘Everyone at Purplefish has a role to play and we have three teams dedicated across social and community, sustainability & environment, and diversity & inclusion.
-During each meeting we lay out our plan of action for the month ahead and review successes and challenges from the previous one.
-We discuss our company goals for each area, opportunities, community activities and organisational changes.’
+“Everyone at Purplefish has a role to play.
+We have three teams dedicated to social and community, sustainability and environment, and diversity and inclusion.
+Each meeting, we plan the month ahead and review past successes and challenges.
+We discuss goals, opportunities, community activities, and organizational changes.”

-• We’ve partnered with Leukaemia Care to provide PR support for Unicornfest, a public arts trail of unicorn sculptures, painted by Bristol artists, due to hit the streets of Bristol this July.
+- Partnered with Leukaemia Care to provide PR support for Unicornfest, a public arts trail of unicorn sculptures by Bristol artists, launching this July.

-• We’ve provided brand and profile-raising advice and support to musicians, A&Rs and managers at Born2Be records (a record label to support artists that create music of black origin).
+- Provided brand and profile-raising advice to musicians, A&Rs, and managers at Born2Be Records, which supports artists creating music of Black origin.

 Advice from Purplefish Agency: